 Case in point.
-Every Thursday twin 5-year old girls come to our house from noon to five.
-From nine to eleven every Thursday morning I'm madly cleaning the house.
-The kids' room especially needs to be orderly, a ridiculous notion for a toddler play-area.
-But it gets done every week only to look like a presidentially declared natural disaster by 5:30.
+When we lived in Utah I would watch twin 5-year old girls every Thursday from noon to five.
+From nine to eleven every Thursday morning I'd madly clean the house.
+The kids' room especially had to be orderly, a ridiculous notion for a preschooler play-area.
+But like clockwork, every Thursday my house would be immaculate by noon only to look like a presidentially declared natural disaster by 5:30.
 Why clean a house that will only, just hours later, look worse than it did before you started to clean it?
-Wouldn't an educated person wait and clean after the storm has passed so she could enjoy her work longer?
+Wouldn't an educated person wait and clean the house after the kids had left so she could enjoy her work longer?

 I do the same thing for the babysitter.
-Just yesterday I found out my sitter couldn't watch the kids at her house, so I spent three hours cleaning the four rooms I allow people access to (my bedroom and the laundry room are currently off-limits, and have been for a good 36 months now).
+Just yesterday I found out my sitter couldn't watch the kids at her house, so I spent three hours cleaning the four rooms I allow people access to (my bedroom, the garage, and the basement are currently off-limits, and have been since we moved here).
 And after all that work my sitter kindly forgave me for my messy house.
 "Your kitchen looks like ours does when my mom blows a gasket," she said.
-Apparently one person's clean is another person's mental collapse.
-Sigh.
+Apparently one person's clean is another person's mental collapse. *Sigh*

 But there's hope.
-Today as we were cleaning Kaleb and Leah's bedroom, Kaleb said, "Christian's room is so messy."
+Today as we were cleaning Kaleb’s bedroom, he said, "Christian's room is so messy."
 Christian is my babysitter's little brother.
-"Messier than Kaleb and Leah's room?"
-I innocently asked.
+"Messier than your room?"
+I asked innocently.
 "So messy," Kaleb said.
 "And he never cleans it."